Postdoctoral Researchers

 JIAHAO HUANG, M.S.

-GRADUATE STUDENT: Jiahao received his B.S. in Biochemistry in 2016 at Purdue University and M.S. in Bioinformatics in 2018 from Georgetown University.
+PhD STUDENT: Jiahao received his B.S. in Biochemistry in 2016 at Purdue University and M.S. in Bioinformatics in 2018 from Georgetown University.
 During his Master's internship, he assisted in developing data analysis pipelines for the CPTAC project and studied transcriptome regulation in Cannabis at the ICBI from Georgetown University.
 Jiahao worked as an associate computational biologist to assist in building up the imaging process & downstream analysis pipeline in the lab from 2019-2022 and is now a graduate student.

 JIAKUN TIAN, B.A.